Developer Guide

 Deleting a module with tags

-it should be removed so that it doesn’t loiter around in UniqueTagMap
+it should be removed so that it doesn’t loiter around in UniqueTagMap.
+To achieve this, Tag objects

 removed.